ekul6547/LapisLMPMods/README.md

 Easy way to install mods for the server while figuring them all out...

 # Instructions
-> Click the "Clone or Download" button
+1) Click the "Clone or Download" button
-> Download Zip
+2) Download Zip
-> Copy contents of GameData folder to KSP GameData folder (If you know how to use git, you can use that instead, much easier)
+3) Copy contents of GameData folder to KSP GameData folder

-Using git for this:
+#Using git
+- Only if you want to use git for this.
+- May end in a bit of failure because reasons.

 Initial Setup
 1) Install git on your computer